adara20/cs0-fall23/syllabus.md

 ### Office Hours

 We will hold a mixture of in-person and virtual office hours at a wide variety of times.
 Virtual office hours will be held on Zoom, the link can be found at the [course schedule page](schedule.md).
-In-person office hours will be held in Abenezer's office.
+In-person office hours will be held in your instructor's office (LKD 1110G).
 You are welcome to come for any reason, including course material questions, lecture clarifications, industry interview prep, career path discussions, or just to hang out.

 As a course, we commit to making sure no student fails the class due to lack of class resources, so if you are behind or confused, please reach out for help.
 The course staff will make themselves as available as possible to help you.